gdsbook/book/notebooks/12_feature_engineering.md

 plt.legend();
 ```

 As the plot shows, although the relationship between both is positive, there is quite a bit of variation and departure from the (red) line of equality.
-These represent cases with either larger (above the line) or smaller (below) average size in the 500m to 1km ring than in the 500m buffer.
+These represent cases with either larger (above the line) or smaller (below) average size in the 500 meters to 1 kilometer ring than in the 500 meters buffer.

 ### Clustering as feature engineering

-One unique way to use spatial or features information *within* your data as a feature in your existing models is to use *clustering*, as we saw in Chapters [8](08_point_pattern_analysis) & [10](10_clustering_and_regionalization), respectively.
+One unique way to use spatial or features information *within* your data as a feature in your existing models is to use *clustering*, as we saw in Chapters [8](08_point_pattern_analysis) and [10](10_clustering_and_regionalization), respectively.
 This can provide an indication of whether an observation exists in a given "place" geographically, or if an observation is a specific "kind" of observation.
 Data reduction of many variates into a derived categorical feature can be useful in training models.
 This is even more useful when the *spatial location* of a given observation indicates a useful characteristic about the kind of observation that may be found at that location.

 While sometimes we might prefer to introduce space and (co-)location through our model (as we did in [Chapter 11](11_regression)), others we can instead use (spatial) cluster labels themselves as features.
 For example, to cluster the listings based on their location, we can use hierarchical DBSCAN {cite}`campello2013density`, an improved variant of the traditional DBSCAN algorithm used in [Chapter 8](08_point_pattern_analysis).
 We import it through its own package {cite}`mcinnes2017hdbscan`: